Rivalries in the Australian Football League: Showdown: Adelaide v Port Adelaide

 The two teams based in South Australia, the Adelaide Crows and the Port Adelaide, contest the Showdown.
 The first Showdown occurred in April 1997, following the introduction of Port Adelaide into the league that year.
 Of the 57 Showdowns that have been contested, Adelaide lead with 29 wins to Port Adelaides 28 wins.
 The best-performing player in each Showdown is awarded the Showdown Medal.
 Following the death of the Adelaide's coach and assistant coach of Port Adelaide for 11 years, Phil Walsh, the Showdown Medal was renamed after Walsh for this year to commemorate his life.
 It was the highest-attended game between the two teams, and the lowest-ever margin.
 Adelaide won 116–113.
 This rivalry is now shared in both the AFLW and SANFL, with Adelaide winning 3 of 3 AFLW Showdowns and, of the 22 SANFL Showdowns, Adelaide leading with 12 wins to Port Adelaides 10 wins.

 QClash: Brisbane v Gold Coast

 The QClash is a derby between the only two Queensland clubs.
 The Gold Coast Suns won the first QClash, held in 2011, by eight points, but the Brisbane Lions have dominated the rivalry, leading the head-to-head tally 18–7 as of the end of the 2023 season.
 The best-performing player in each QClash is awarded the Marcus Ashcroft Medal.
+The QClash was contested in finals for the first time in 2025, in the Second Semi Final hosted at the Gabba.
+Eventual back to back Premiers, the Brisbane Lions, defeated the Gold Coast Suns by 53 points.
+Gold Coast's 2025 finals campaign was their first in club history.

 Sydney Derby: Greater Western Sydney v Sydney

-The Sydney Derby, sometimes referred to as the "Battle of the Bridge", is the most recent local derby in the AFL, following the introduction of in the 2012 AFL season.
-The best-performing player in each derby is awarded the Brett Kirk Medal.
-The Sydney Swans have dominated most of the rivalry, holding a 16–10 advantage over the Giants and winning eight of the twenty-five games by at least 30 points; however, the tide started to turn in 2014, with the last 22 meetings being near-evenly split since the start of 2014, with the Giants winning a historic qualifying final in 2016 as well as elimination finals in 2018 and 2021.
-As of round seven of the 2023 season, GWS's last four victories over Sydney have been by a combined total of six points (2, 2, 1 and 1).